IIIF/api/source/api/presentation/3.0/index.md

 ### 4.6.
 Linked Data Context and Extensions

 The top level resource in the response _MUST_ have the `@context` property, and it _SHOULD_ appear as the very first key/value pair of the JSON representation.
 This tells Linked Data processors how to interpret the information.
 The IIIF Presentation API context, below, _MUST_ occur exactly once per response, and be omitted from any embedded resources.
-For example, when embedding a sequence without any extensions within a manifest, the sequence _MUST NOT_ have the `@context` field.
+For example, when embedding a sequence without any extensions within a Manifest, the sequence _MUST NOT_ have the `@context` field.

 The value of the `@context` property _MUST_ be a list, and the __last__ two values _MUST_ be the Web Annotation context and the Presentation API context, in that order.
 And further contexts _MUST_ be added at the beginning of the list.